karanJ2212/weather_report/README.md

   - [🙏 Acknowledgements](#acknowledgements)
   - [📝 License ](#-license-)

-# 📖 Weatherr Report<a name="about-project"></a>
+# 📖 Weather Report<a name="about-project"></a>

 **Weather Report** Weather Report is a SPA built using react and redux toolkit.
-It gives you details of all the weather sondition in the specific country and its state territory.
+It contains list of all the countries and their states .
+You can select any country and get the detailed weather condition in the specific country and its state territory.

 ## 🛠 Built With <a name="built-with"></a>